 The U.S. Patent & Trademark Office ("USPTO") is the federal agency charged with evaluating patent applications and issuing patents.
 To obtain a patent, you must file an application with the USPTO.
 The application process can be confusing, and requires some preliminary research.

 Before you prepare the application, you must first:

 Once you are confident that your invention is a good candidate for patent approval, you are ready to begin the patent application process.

-Each patent application filed with the USPTO goes through a rigorous examination process.
-The application is assigned to a "patent examiner" who inspects it to make sure that:
+Each patent application filed with the USPTO goes through a rigorous examination process to ensure its completeness and validity.
+The application is assigned to a "patent examiner" (an employee of the USPTO), who inspects it to make sure that:

 You and the examiner will exchange letters or phone calls until you reach an agreement about which parts of your invention the patent will cover, if any.
 This process typically takes between one and three years.

 Do not be discouraged by the examiner's rigorous scrutiny of your application.
 Virtually no patent application, even if filed by a top-notch patent attorney, gets approved on the first go round.
 The application is not a "rubber stamp," such as when you submit a passport application or a name-change request.
 It is a lengthy process.